Mattp00/BigDataProject/README.md

   2) Random Forest

 - **Regression**:
-  Designed to analyze the correlation between per-capita income and per-capita crime rates.
+  Designed to analyze the correlation between per-capita income and per-capita `HiGH ENTITY THEFT` crime rates.
 This model is intended for inference rather than prediction, aiming to explore possible relationships between economic factors and crime levels.

 ## Technical implementation